Vojin Čolak-Antić: Retirement and death

-Vojin Čolak-Antić retired as a divisional general in the Royal Yugoslav Army in 1936, he kept serving as aide de camp to the King until 1939.
+Vojin Čolak-Antić retired as a divisional general in the Royal Yugoslav Army in 1936.
 Upon the invasion of the country by the Axis forces in April 1941, he was handed over the war plan, the operational protocol and other sensitive material by his son Lieutenant colonel Petar Čolak-Antić, documents that he hid from the invaders.
 During the Nazi military occupation of Serbia, when those caught aiding Jews were punishable with the execution of entire families, Čolak-Antić arranged the escape out of the country of a Jewish doctor that he hid in the family home, less than 2 km from the Banjica concentration camp, and petitioned the Germans for the release of Avram Berahi and his wife before they could be deported, both survived the war as a result. Čolak-Antić died on 29 July 1945 a few months after Belgrade was liberated, Germany surrendered and the Communist Partisans took control of the country, he is buried in Belgrade New Cemetery.